Artifacts of Destruction

 I reach out with my healing sense and the grandmother, to touch the planet’s energy.

-It reminds me of my own planet’s energy, but it has it’s own unique structure, and rhythm.
+It reminds me of Siksa’s energy, but with it’s own unique structure, and rhythm.

-The Fiklow find a way to connect to the energy of the artifact.
+The Fiklow find a way to connect to the artifact’s energy, but their triumph lasts only a moment.

 My attention is pulled back into the world of the artifact.

-There are millions of universes, close to each other, where a rich world is destroyed by the energy from the artifact.
+There are millions of universes, each with its own world destroyed by the energy from the artifact.

-I push farther back in time, until the box is in pieces on a table of blue stone.
+I push farther back in time, until the box rests in pieces on a table of blue stone.

 The table stands near a window, and through the window six towers rise from the ground in two rows.